 Pipsico Scout Reservation is located in Surry County, Virginia.
-It encompasses more than 900 acres of woodland, open fields and marshes.
+It encompasses 916 acres of woodland, open fields and marshes.
 The terrain includes a natural ravine system and ranges in elevation from 20 to more than 100 feet above sea level.
 Pipsico Scout Reservation’s northern boundary extends for a mile and half along the banks of the historic James River.

 Cliffs 60 to 75 feet high overlook a picturesque mile long sandy beach and several cypress tree coves.
 The cliff walls are studded with marine shells and fossils providing tangible evidence of the James River’s influence on life over the centuries.
 The beach has proven to be a beach comber’s delight for discovering nautical treasures like shark teeth, prehistoric whale bones, driftwood and a peaceful observation site for beautiful shoreline sunrises and sunsets.

 Pipsico Facilities & Equipment Rental Rates (board approved 12/11/14)

 Directions to Pipsico from the East, West, North, South